Credit card: Fees charged to customers

-Some card issuers charge customers who exceed a monthly usage cap (even if they pay off during the month and so never exceed their credit limit).
-And other issuers charge customers who overpay and so have a negative balance.
+Some card issuers charge customers who exceed a monthly usage cap, even if they pay their balance off during the month and therefore never exceed their credit limit.
+Other issuers charge customers who overpay and therefore have a negative balance.

-In the U.S., the Credit CARD Act of 2009 specifies that credit card companies must send cardholders a notice 45 days before they can increase or change certain fees.
-This includes annual fees, cash advance fees, and late fees.
+In the US, the Credit CARD Act of 2009 specifies that a credit card company must send cardholders a notice 45 days in advance of increasing or changing certain fees.
+These fees include annual fees, cash advance fees, and late fees.

 Controversy

-One controversial area is the trailing interest issue.
-Trailing interest refers to interest that accrues on a balance after the monthly statement is produced, but before the balance is repaid.
+One controversial issue is trailing interest.
+This interest accrues on a balance after the monthly statement is produced, but before the balance is repaid.
 This additional interest is typically added to the following monthly statement.
-U.S. Senator Carl Levin raised the issue of millions of Americans affected by hidden fees, compounding interest and cryptic terms.
-Their woes were heard in a Senate Permanent Subcommittee on Investigations hearing which was chaired by Senator Levin, who said that he intends to keep the spotlight on credit card companies and that legislative action may be necessary to purge the industry.
-In 2009, the C.A.R.D.
-Act was signed into law, enacting protections for many of the issues Levin had raised.
+US Senator Carl Levin raised the issue of millions of Americans who are affected by hidden fees, compounding interest, and cryptic terms.
+Their problems were presented in a hearing of the Senate Permanent Subcommittee on Investigations; this hearing was chaired by Senator Levin, who said that he intended to keep the focus on credit card companies and that legislative action might be necessary to purge the industry.
+In 2009, the Credit CARD Act was signed into law, enacting protections against many of the problems that Levin had raised.

 Hidden costs

-In the United Kingdom, merchants won the right through The Credit Cards (Price Discrimination) Order 1990 to charge customers different prices according to the payment method; this was later removed by the EU's 2nd Payment Services Directive.
-As of 2007, the United Kingdom was one of the world's most credit card-intensive countries, with 2.4 credit cards per consumer, according to the U.K. Payments Administration Ltd.
+Through The Credit Cards (Price Discrimination) Order 1990, UK merchants won the right to charge customers different prices according to the payment method used; this right was later removed by the EU's 2nd Payment Services Directive.
+As of 2007, the United Kingdom was one of the world's most credit-card-intensive countries, with 2.4 credit cards per consumer, according to UK Payments Administration Ltd.

-In the United States until 1984, federal law prohibited surcharges on card transactions.
-Although the federal Truth in Lending Act provisions that prohibited surcharges expired that year, a number of states have since enacted laws that continue to outlaw the practice; California, Colorado, Connecticut, Florida, Kansas, Massachusetts, Maine, New York, Oklahoma, and Texas have laws against surcharges.
-As of 2006, the United States probably had one of the world's highest if not the top ratio of credit cards per capita, with 984 million bank-issued Visa and MasterCard credit card and debit card accounts alone for an adult population of roughly 220 million people.
-The credit card per U.S. capita ratio was nearly 4:1 as of 2003 and as high as 5:1 as of 2006.
+In the US, until 1984, provisions of the federal Truth in Lending Act prohibited surcharges on card transactions.
+Although these provisions expired that year, some states have since enacted laws that continue to outlaw the practice; California, Colorado, Connecticut, Florida, Kansas, Massachusetts, Maine, New York, Oklahoma, and Texas have laws against surcharges.
+As of 2006, the US probably had one of the world's highest ratios of credit cards per capita; there were 984 million bank-issued Visa and MasterCard credit and debit card accounts for an adult population of roughly 220 million people.
+The US credit card per capita ratio was nearly 4:1 as of 2003 and as high as 5:1 as of 2006.